coders-school/good-practices/module1/02_conventions.en.md

 ### Exceptions - `switch/case`

-Often with instructions `switch/case` you will meet with that `case` is on the same level as `switch`.
+Often with instructions `switch/case` you will see that `case` is on the same level as `switch`.
 We do not consider this a mistake.

 ```cpp
 switch (value) {